nilsiker/nilsiker.github.io/content/blog/finite-state-machine-1/index.md

 In addition to this abstract State, let's create two *concrete* states - the `IdleState` and the `WalkingState`.
 Both inherit from `State` and, for now, does nothing except call the virtual methods on the base class, for now.

-Create both scripts and but them in the `scripts` folder.
+Create both scripts and put them in the `scripts` folder.

 ```cs
 public class IdleState : State